 How Do I Invest (And What Do I Invest In)?

-Haines makes it easy to understand your options for retirement savings, and addresses the questions we all want to ask.
+Haines makes it easy to understand your options for retirement planning, and addresses the questions we all want to ask.
 An excerpt of the article is below.
-To read the full article, visit www.massageandbodyworkdigital.com/i/969285-cover2-025-mnb-mj-18/86 or look for your copy of the May/June 2018 issue of Massage & Bodywork in your mailbox.
+To read the full article and learn more retirement oplan tips, visit www.massageandbodyworkdigital.com/i/969285-cover2-025-mnb-mj-18/86 or look for your copy of the May/June 2018 issue of Massage & Bodywork in your mailbox.

 “Help, This Is All Very Intimidating!